RahulAnand442001/drawably/README.md

 # drawably
-A whiteboard app used for writing and demonstration purpose.
+## A whiteboard app used for writing and demonstration purpose.

+### This is a desktop only app.
+Touchable devices doesnot support this feature.